 Aurora’s recent SPAC deal has put the spotlight back on autonomous trucking software programs.
 “With robotaxis, you have to create the demand.
 But with the trucks, the demand is there,” says analyst Asad Hussain.
 First, it was SoftBank.
 Recently, it’s also been Tiger Global.
 Analyst Kyle Stanford comments on the motivations driving big money into venture.
 And exactly how much US private equity money is being deployed in Greater China in our current geopolitical climate in the new economy?
 Will the United States venture capitalists invest in American entrepreneurs or Chinese corporations?
 Only time will tell with new political and economic changes between the US, China, and other related nations.

-Reinventing Meat Lab-grown protein is cultivating investor interest and innovation.
+Reinventing Meat Lab-grown protein is cultivating investor interest and innovation from investors.
 Cultivated meat startups really began to proliferate several years ago—and VC funding followed soon after.
 Investor interest continues today, with this year having already obliterated the annual record for capital invested worldwide.
 But not everything in the industry is ready to order, as costs are high and major regulatory hurdles exist.
 Our latest analyst note explores the science, history and business of cultivated protein as it continues to transform the world of food and agriculture.
-What you’ll get in the report is an updated market map across categories like protein producers and upstream suppliers.
+What you will get in the report is an updated market map across categories like protein producers and upstream suppliers.
 Insight into how cultivated proteins are made, and why hybrids with plant-based proteins may be important for helping others and the environment.
 Analysis into core market drivers and opportunities, along with the challenges standing in the way of widespread adoption and scale.

 Robinhood is preparing for an initial public offering of their own, and they want you to buy HOOD shares on Robinhood.
 But for now, available on Robinhood.com is Outbrain Inc. (OB) planing to go public.
 You can now find OB in the IPO Access list and review the prospectus if you are interested in becoming an initial investor.
 IPOs can be risky and speculative investments, and may not be appropriate for every investor.
 There is no guarantee that requests for IPO shares will be fulfilled.
 All IPO requests are subject to availability – requests are filled randomly the morning of OB’s IPO.
 Learn more about our allocation process on Robinhood.com.
 And in advance of Roinbhood ($HOOD) becoming a publicly traded company with an impending initial public offering, they are excited to invite you to their live IPO Roadshow coming up.
 This livestream event will feature a presentation from CEO Vlad Tenev and other leaders of Robinhood, followed by a Q&A where they will answer your top questions.
 Want a chance to have your question answered live?
 If your question is selected, you will hear it answered live during the event.
 The roadshow won’t be available for playback later so make sure to sign up to learn and earn!